top of page

 Step 2: Assess the Relationship

 Trust and Respect: Consider whether trust and respect are present in your relationship.
 Are there issues of infidelity or disrespectful behavior?
+Have you noticed any comments or looks that indicate contempt or disgust or irritation?

 Emotional and Physical Intimacy: Reflect on the level of intimacy in your marriage.
 Has there been a significant decline in emotional or physical connection?
+Is there incidental tender touch or is the expectation that any physical contact will lead to sex?

 Step 3: Evaluate Personal Well-being